mnahkies/openapi-code-generator/packages/openapi-code-generator/ARCHITECTURE.md

 ### `openapi-validator`

-Nothing particular interesting here, just takes a loaded document and validates it against the OpenAPI 3 specification in JSON schema format.
+Nothing particularly interesting here, just takes a loaded document and validates it against the OpenAPI 3 specification in JSON schema format.

 Useful for detecting errors due to bad input rather than bugs in the